flexera-public/sca-codeinsight-reports-project-inventory/README.md

 The value for core.server.url is also used within [create_report.py](create_report.py) for any project or inventory based links back to the Code Insight server within a generated report.

-If the common **core.server.properties** files is not used then the information the the following files will need to be updated:
+If the common **server_properties.json** files is not used then the information the the following files will need to be updated:

 [registration.py](registration.py)  -  Update the **baseURL** and **adminAuthToken** values.
 These settings allow the report itself to be registered on the Code Insight server.